mitjafelicijan/mitjafelicijan.com/content/cv.md

 ## Key responsibilities

-- Responsible for embedded platforms development.
+- Embedded platform development.
-- Responsible for hardware design and driver development.
+- Hardware design and driver development.
-- Responsible for the designing, develop and test the systems.
+- Designing, developing and testing systems.
-- Responsible for implementation of the systems.
+- Implementation of the systems.
-- Responsible for writing and maintaining user and technical documents.
+- Writing and maintaining user and technical documents.
-- Responsible for development and maintenance of the project.
+- Development and maintenance of the project.
-- Responsible for code revision, testing and output.
+- Code revision, testing and output.
-- Work on the enhancement suggested by the customers and fixes the bugs reported.)
+- Work on the enhancement suggested by the customers and fixes the bugs reported.